Nutrition Therapy May Benefit Recovery from Substance Use Disorders

 A medical detox allows you to withdraw from drugs and alcohol while being monitored and attended to by professional medical staff who can relieve your symptoms.
 Medication-assisted treatment is commonly used to treat heroin and painkiller addiction, and involves the use of medications that eliminate cravings and withdrawal symptoms so you can recover from addiction more comfortably.

-If you or a loved one needs help recovering from substance abuse, call our 24/7 confidential helpline at 800-483-2193.
+If you or a loved one needs help recovering from substance abuse, call our 24/7 confidential helpline at 800-483-2193(Who Answers?).
 Our addiction specialists will discuss all your treatment options, and help you find the nearest drug detox center ready to help you achieve a healthier lifestyle and lifelong sobriety.